Walking The Blue Loop: An Introduction To Five Weirs Walk

 A Walk Along The River Don.

-It was a warm and pleasant, if somewhat overcast Sunday afternoon in June, almost a month to the day from the first tentative easing of the UK’s lock-down, due to the coronavirus pandemic.
-The Prime Minister, Boris Johnson had announced in early May, the first stages of relaxing the strict protocols governing travel and outside activities, that had been in place since late March.
-Even though we had been granted the relative freedom to venture outside, I felt a certain reluctance to do so.
-The stress of the unprecedented circumstances, and the severe curtailment of personal freedom and liberties, resulted in an over-cautious aversion to activities that many of us had taken for granted and had never given second thoughts to previously.
-The dawning realisation that life must carry on, if we were ever to regain some semblance of normality, led me to making the spontaneous decision to pack up my camera in a small shoulder bag and set off.
+It was a warm and pleasant, if somewhat overcast, Sunday afternoon in June 2020, almost a month to the day from the first tentative easing of the UK’s lockdown, due to the coronavirus pandemic.
+The Prime Minister, Boris Johnson, had announced in early May the first stages of relaxing the strict protocols governing travel and outside activities, which had been in place since late March.
+Even though we had been permitted the relative freedom to venture outside, I felt a certain reluctance to do so.
+The stress of the unprecedented circumstances and the severe curtailment of personal freedom and liberties resulted in an overcautious aversion to activities that many of us had taken for granted and had never given second thoughts to previously.
+The dawning realisation that life must continue, if we were ever to regain some semblance of normality, led me to make the spontaneous decision to pack up my camera in a small shoulder bag and set off.
 But where?
 Catching a train to the Peak District was out of the picture, so my choices would have to be local.
-Then I remembered how I used to cycle along the Five Weirs Walk, following the River Don.
-Many years had passed since then and now seemed to be as good a time as any to get reacquainted.
+Then I remembered how I used to cycle along the River Don, following the Five Weirs Walk.
+However, many years had passed since then and now seemed to be as good a time as any to get reacquainted.

-The Five Weirs Walk is a well signposted route, beginning at the historic Lady's Bridge in the Wicker area of the city centre.
-Following the course of the River Don via numerous bridges, the river flows over five weirs, from where the route takes its name.
-Winding its way through the industrial areas of Attercliffe, Brightside and Carbrook, before finally reaching Meadowhall Shopping Centre.
-The roughly 8 km (5 mile) route is made up of surfaced footpaths and cycle-ways that also incorporate sections of the Trans Pennine Trail.
+The Five Weirs Walk is a well-signposted route, beginning at the historic Lady's Bridge in the Wicker area of the city centre, following the course of the River Don as it flows under numerous bridges and over five weirs, from where the route takes its name.
+Winding its way through the industrial areas of Attercliffe, Brightside, and Carbrook, before finally reaching Meadowhall Shopping Centre.
+The roughly 8km (5 miles) route is made up of well-surfaced footpaths and cycleways, that also incorporate sections of the Trans-Pennine Trail.
 The walk passes through urban landscapes that have seen some of the heaviest industrial development in Sheffield’s history, along with the resulting dereliction and ultimately, urban renewal.
-It is thanks to the hard work of a group of volunteers who formed the Five Weirs Trust, (supported by local authorities, private businesses as well as charities and national funding bodies), that the Five Weirs Walk was conceived, and carried through to completion over a period of twenty years, becoming the focal point of the regeneration of the heavily polluted and scarred river-way.
+It is thanks to the hard work of a group of volunteers, who formed the Five Weirs Trust (supported by local authorities, private businesses, as well as charities and national funding bodies), that the Five Weirs Walk was conceived and carried through to completion over a period of twenty years, becoming the focal point for the regeneration of the heavily polluted and scarred river.
 Unfortunately, at the time of writing this, sections of the walk are inaccessible due to flood damage, and this includes at least one footbridge.

 The Walk Mill Weir seen from Effingham Road. |

-The river bends slightly, running for a while directly alongside and below Effingham Road, which I privately renamed The Road Of Birds, because of the multitude of pigeons and gulls perched on the railings of the low wall.
+The river now bends slightly, running for a while directly alongside and below Effingham Road, which I privately renamed The Road of Birds because of the multitude of pigeons and gulls perched on the railings of the low wall.
 There’s a vantage point here with a great view of Walk Mill Weir.
-Dominating the local horizon is the Sheffield Energy from Waste Plant, an incinerator that processes some of Sheffield’s waste into electricity, and heat that is then used in a local district heating scheme.
+Dominating the local horizon is the Sheffield Energy from Waste Plant, an incinerator that processes some of Sheffield’s waste into electricity and heat, which is then used in a local district heating scheme.
 It certainly feels like you’re getting a view of the backside of the city, as it were.
-Scruffy side streets and dilapidated industrial units with occasional buildings of mysterious appearance, that gave the strong impression of illicit activities.
+Scruffy side streets and dilapidated industrial units with occasional buildings of mysterious appearance give the strong impression of illicit activities.

 The Sheffield Energy from Waste Plant. |